myusefulrepo/Tips/Tips -  Differents Ways to view loggued-on Users.md

 }
 ````

-We the previous code, the output is like the expected for the en-us and fr-fr culture.
+as the previous code, the output is like the expected for the en-us and fr-fr culture.

 ## PsloggedOn.exe